meshula/meshula.github.com/site/astro-site/src/content/papers/lastmile-v2.md

 glTF's success reflects a fundamental shift in how the industry thinks about 3D content distribution.
 Unlike the "everything format" ambitions of earlier standards, glTF embraces intentional limitations as a feature rather than a shortcoming.
 This pragmatic approach resonates with web developers who prioritize predictable performance over comprehensive functionality.

-The format's adoption by major platforms (Facebook for 3D posts, Google for AR search results, Microsoft for mixed reality) validates the "last mile optimization" philosophy. glTF establishes extensibility as the path forward for specialized capabilities rather than focussing on endless additions to a core specification.
-Leaning into extensibility is in common with contemporary practice across domains, from USD's schema system to modern web standards development. glTF exemplifies how well thought out and strategic constraints can enable broad adoption.
+The format's adoption by major platforms (Facebook for 3D posts, Google for AR search results, Microsoft for mixed reality) validates the "last mile optimization" philosophy. glTF establishes extensibility as the path forward for specialized capabilities rather than focussing on endless additions.
+Leaning into structured extensibility is in common with contemporary practice across domains, from USD's schema system to modern web standards development. glTF exemplifies how well thought out and strategic constraints can enable broad adoption.

 ---